The Life and Loves of a She-Devil

 The Life and Loves of a She-Devil is a 1983 novel by British feminist author Fay Weldon.
 A story about a highly unattractive woman who goes to great lengths to take revenge on her husband and his attractive lover, Weldon stated that the book is about envy, rather than revenge.

+The novel was adapted into a BBC television serial in 1986 and an American comedy film, She Devil, in 1989.

 Plot

 Ruth is an abnormally tall and ugly housewife whose husband, Bobbo, considers their relationship an open marriage based on convenience alone and only married her because he got her pregnant when they were teenagers.
 Bobbo only truly loves his mistress Mary Fisher, a famous, wealthy romance novelist.
 When Ruth passionately indicates her disapproval for Bobbo's extramarital affair, he calls her a "she-devil", causing her to reassess her life.
 She resolves to behave in accordance with the label he has given her.

 Bobbo leaves Ruth and their two children and goes to live with Mary, to whom he soon proposes.
-Ruth plots her revenge on them, beginning by burning down her own house, therefore forcing the children to live with their father at Mary's mansion.
+Ruth plots her revenge on them, beginning by burning down her own house, therefore forcing the children to live with their father at Mary's lavish home which is a converted lighthouse.
 Ruth engages in a string of meaningless sexual relationships in order to emotionally detach herself from sex.
 In the meantime, she works at the retirement home which houses Mary's mother, Pearl.
 Her actions there cause Pearl to be expelled from the home, thus inconveniencing Mary and Bobbo who must now care for her.

 Ruth finds work at a psychiatric hospital while taking classes in accounting and bookkeeping.
 She uses this knowledge to discreetly steal money from Bobbo's corporate clientele in a way that will incriminate Bobbo later on.
 Ruth starts her own employment agency for female secretaries, under the alias of "Vesta Rose".
 Through her agency, she sends a secretary to Bobbo's office who begins another affair with him.

 When the police arrive to arrest Bobbo, Ruth has made it appear as though he and the secretary were going to take the stolen money to Switzerland and leave the country, though with the assistance of the same secretary, Ruth is in possession of the money herself, becoming rich as a result.
-She nonetheless feels slight sympathy for the secretary and arranges for her to take a new job in New Zealand so she can evade the police.
+Ruth, nonetheless feels slight sympathy for the secretary and encourages her to send a letter revealing the affair to Mary then arranges for her to take a new job in New Zealand so she can evade the police.